 Example.
 If a debtor files bankruptcy and owns $40,000 worth of property but can only exempt $30,000, the trustee must make sure that creditors receive the $10,000 difference.
 The trustee would sell the nonexempt property in Chapter 7 and distribute the funds to the creditors.
 In Chapter 13, the filer would keep the nonexempt property, but the trustee would ensure that the creditors get paid $10,000 through the repayment plan.

 Example.
-The Bankruptcy Code allows debtors to exempt up to $4,000 of value in one motor vehicle (as of April 1, 2019; $3,775 for cases filed between April 1, 2016, and March 31, 2019).
+The Bankruptcy Code allows debtors to exempt up to $4,000 of value in one motor vehicle (as of April 1, 2019).
 (11 U.S.C. § 522(d)(2).)
 If a debtor owns a car with $5,000 in equity, $4,000 of that equity is protected.
 The remaining $1,000 is nonexempt, meaning it becomes part of the bankruptcy estate.